 For example, if you or your loved one want someone to pop in once in a while to provide company, care and conversation – companionship care is perfect for you.
 Loneliness in elderly people can also be combated by doing the things they love.
 We all have hobbies and interests, and maintaining these later in life can be key to a healthy and happy mindset.

-Trinity’s Companionship Care services unearth a number of health benefits, including greater wellbeing, less loneliness and isolation, engaging conversation, maintaining active interests and role within the community, building a relationship, peace of mind for family members… the list goes on.
+Trinity’s Companionship Care services unearth a number of health benefits, including greater wellbeing, less loneliness and isolation, engaging conversation, maintaining active interests and role within the community, building a relationship, peace of mind for family members…the list goes on.

-Trinity Homecare’s day to day companionship service is available across these locations.
-The minimum duration of a visit is 30 minutes and you can book as many or as few weekly visits as you wish to do as much or as little as you would like together.
+Trinity Homecare’s day-to-day companionship service is available across these locations.
+The minimum duration of a visit is 30 minutes, and you can book as many or as few weekly visits as you wish to do as much or as little as you would like together.

 If you feel that Trinity Homecare is right for you, then contact a friendly member of our team today to discuss your flexible options in beating loneliness.
+We’re personal, we’re trusted and we’re caring.